Obsessive Compulsive Disorder

 This focuses on breaking down obsessions and compulsions and identifying situations which are fearful or avoided.
 The individual then creates a hierarchy of situations, and is encouraged to face these fears without having the compulsive behaviours.
 This starts with the most easy areas, before moving onto the harder ones.

-Using techniques which allow the person to ‘surf the thought’, helping them to realise if they can tolerate it, it will go in the end.
+Using techniques which allow the person to ‘surf the thought’, helping them to realise that they can tolerate it and it will go in the end.

-Changing how they hear the voice in their head – either making it a humorous or singing the intrusive thoughts.
+Changing how they hear the voice in their head – either making it humorous or singing the intrusive thoughts in a happy way.